wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

     * On a per-pod basis by setting the Pod's annotation `sidecar.wallarm.io/sidecar-injection-iptables-enable` to `"false"`
 2. Update the `spec.ports.targetPort` setting in your Service manifest to point to the `proxy` port.

-    If iptables-based traffic capture is disabled, the Wallarm sidecar proxy container will publish a port with the name `proxy`.
+    If iptables-based traffic capture is disabled, the Wallarm sidecar container will publish a port with the name `proxy`.
 For incoming traffic to come from Kubernetes service to the `proxy` port, the `spec.ports.targetPort` setting in your Service manifest should point to this port:

 ```yaml hl_lines="16-17 34"
 apiVersion: apps/v1